Best Things to Do in the Presidio of San Francisco (Trails, Views, Beaches & Tunnel Tops Guide)

 Not a week goes by that I don’t take a stroll on Crissy Field.

-There are wide paths for rolling and biking, a sandy beach on the bay that draws sunbathers, windsurfers, and dog walkers, and it has, hand’s down, one of the best views of the Golden Gate Bridge in San Francisco.
+There are wide paths for rolling and biking, a sandy beach, and hands down, one of the best views of the Golden Gate Bridge in San Francisco.

 📍If you rent an e-bike to cross the Golden Gate Bridge, many tours stop here to snap some photos.
 Once you see the entire span of the iconic symbol of San Francisco, you’ll understand why.